heistp/antler/README.md

 - network namespaces may be deleted before runners have completed, for example if a middlebox is canceled and terminated before the endpoints have completed- possibly add an additional node state during cancellation to handle this

-#### Architecture

-- find a better way than unions to create interface implementations from CUE
-- handle timeouts consistently, both for runners and the node control connection
-- add antler init command to save config schema and defaults?
-- share more CUE code in examples, especially for netns rig setups
-- design some way to implement incremental test runs, perhaps using hard links

 ## Thanks